dotnetthailand/dotnetthailand.github.io/content/faq/fundamental/oauth.md

   autonumber
-  participant user as user (resource owner) participant client as client (application) participant verify as code verify participant challenge as code challenge participant authorization_server as authorization server participant resource_server as resource server
+  participant user as user (resource owner) participant client as client (application) participant authorization_server as authorization server participant resource_server as resource server

-  user ->> client: Log in to a client application client ->> authorization_server: Create code verify, code challenge and connect to an authorization server with client ID, redirect URI, code challenge and code challenge method. authorization_server ->> user: Show a form to a user to log in and then ask a user to allow permissions (scopes). user --> authorization_server: Get approval from a user that a client can access user's resources. authorization_server ->> client: Save an authorization code and code challenge temporary and redirect to a redirect URI with an authorization code. client ->> authorization_server: Send HTTP POST with an authorization code and code verify to request tokens. authorization_server ->> client: Verify the correctness of code verify, code challenge, authorization code clientID, redirectURI and send access token and refresh token back.
+  user ->> client: Log in to a client application client ->> authorization_server: Create code verify, code challenge and connect to an authorization server with client ID, redirect URI, code challenge and code challenge method. authorization_server ->> user: Show a form to a user to log in and then ask a user to allow permissions (scopes). user ->> authorization_server: Get approval from a user that a client can access user's resources. authorization_server ->> client: Save an authorization code and code challenge temporary and redirect to a redirect URI with an authorization code. client ->> authorization_server: Send HTTP POST with an authorization code and code verify to request tokens. authorization_server ->> client: Verify the correctness of code verify, code challenge, authorization code clientID, redirectURI and send access token and refresh token back.